mdn/content/files/en-us/web/css/view-timeline-axis/index.md

 Allowed values for `view-timeline-axis` are:

 - `block`
   - : The scrollbar on the block axis of the scroller element, which is the axis in the direction perpendicular to the flow of text within a line.
-For horizontal writing modes, such as standard English, this is the same as `vertical`, while for vertical writing modes, it is the same as `horizontal`.
+For horizontal writing modes, such as standard English, this is the same as `y`, while for vertical writing modes, it is the same as `x`.
 This is the default value.
 - `inline`
   - : The scrollbar on the inline axis of the scroller element, which is the axis in the direction parallel to the flow of text in a line.
-For horizontal writing modes, this is the same as the `horizontal` axis, while for vertical writing modes, this is the same as `vertical`.
+For horizontal writing modes, this is the same as `x`, while for vertical writing modes, this is the same as `y`.
 - `vertical` {{deprecated_inline}}
   - : The scrollbar on the vertical axis of the scroller element.
 - `horizontal` {{deprecated_inline}}